Preschool, Pre-K, and Kindergarten Curriculum Overview

 Science and Technology

-Children, naturally curious, daily explore their surrounding world.
+Children, naturally curious, explore their surrounding world every day.
 They strive to learn more about their environment on the way to becoming respectful citizens and stewards of the planet.
 Teachers share their love of learning with students, encouraging them to observe, question and find answers.
 Budding skills are encouraged and reinforced through multiple hands-on activities and project-based learning.

 Visual Arts and Music